 King penguins have the longest breeding cycle of any penguin species, lasting about 14–16 months.
 This extended period is largely due to the winter fasting endured by chicks, which can last up to five months.
 During this time, chicks gather in large crèches, covered in distinctive brown down.
 The return of an adult with food is a dramatic event, often accompanied by the chick’s unique vocalizations to attract its parent’s attention.
 This fascinating behavior can be observed year-round in established colonies.

-The breeding cycle begins in September to November, when King penguins return to colonies for a molt.
+The breeding cycle begins between September and November, when king penguins return to colonies for a molt.
 The first arriving penguins are usually unsuccessful in breeding the previous season.
 Molting birds usually aggregate in mid-October along the rivers, with easy access to freshwater.
-This can give great photo opportunities with water, penguins and impressive mountains in the background.
+This can create excellent photo opportunities, with water, penguins, and impressive mountains in the background.
 Successful breeders will arrive later and molt from late November.
-During 30 days of molting they lose close to 50% of their body mass.
+During 30 days of molting, they lose close to 50% of their body mass.

 Eudyptes chrysolophus

-The Macaroni penguin is the largest species among the crested penguins, and is a great subject for wildlife photographers.
+The Macaroni penguin is the largest species among the crested penguins.
 With a bluish-black head and upperparts contrasting sharply against its white underparts, the Macaroni penguin stands out in the colony.
 Its most distinctive feature is the vibrant golden-yellow crest, which extends from the centre of the forehead and sweeps elegantly above the eyes — an unmistakable detail that adds a splash of colour to photographs, especially in the soft light of the sunrise.
 While female Macaroni penguins are slightly smaller than males, both sexes display similar plumage.
 Juveniles, in contrast, lack the vivid crests.

 The diet of the Macaroni penguin consists mainly of crustaceans, squid, and fish.
 During the chick-rearing season, adults can be observed making daily foraging trips at sea before returning to their nests before nightfall.
 These penguins usually dive to depths between 15 and 70 metres, although some have been recorded diving as deep as 100 metres.
 Most dives last less than two minutes.